Fast and simple unrooted dynamic forests: Heuristics for NodeToRoot

 Splay can be seen as a slightly more sophisticated version of the move-to-root algorithm.
 After finding a node $v$, it is brought to the root by a series of calls to the procedure $\tsplayStep(v)$.
 If $v$ has no grandparent, then $\tsplayStep(v)$ simply rotates $v$ with its parent $p$ (this is called a ZIG step).
 If the value of $v$ is between the values of $p$ and its grandparent $g$, then $\tsplayStep(v)$ rotates twice at $v$ (ZIG-ZAG step).
 Finally, if the value of $v$ is smaller or larger than both values of $p$ and $g$, then $\tsplayStep(v)$ rotates first at $p$ and then at $v$ (ZIG-ZIG step).
 Afterwards, $v$ is an ancestor of both $p$ and $g$, so $v$ is eventually brought to the root.

 In 2-cut STTs, $\tsplayStep(v)$ can be applied basically as-is, since \cref{p:Steiner-closed-three-path} implies that $v$, $p$, and $g$ are on a path.
 If $v$ is between $p$ and $g$, then we execute a ZIG-ZAG step; otherwise, we execute a ZIG-ZIG step (see \cref{alg:splay_step}).
 However, simply applying $\tsplayStep$ repeatedly may destroy the 2-cut property.
-The following lemma, which we prove in \cref{sec:proof-splay-step-allowed}, characterizes situations where $\tsplayStep(v)$ is allowed.
+The following lemma characterizes situations where $\tsplayStep(v)$ is allowed.

 \begin{restatable}{lemma}{pSplayStepAllowed} Let $v$ be a node in an STT $T$.
 If $v$ is a child of the root of $T$, then $\tsplayStep(v)$ preserves the 2-cut property.
-If $v$ has a parent $p$ and a grandparent $g$, then $\tsplayStep(v)$ preserves the 2-cut property if and only if $g$ is not a separator or both $v$ and $p$ are separators. \end{restatable}
+If $v$ has a parent $p$ and a grandparent $g$, then $\tsplayStep(v)$ preserves the 2-cut property if and only if $g$ is not a separator or both $v$ and $p$ are separators. \end{restatable} \begin{proof} If $v$ is the child of the root $r$, then $\tsplayStep(v)$ performs a single rotation, which is valid (i.e., preserves the 2-cut property), since $|\bd(T_r)| = 0$.

+Suppose $v$ is note the child of the root, and we apply $\tsplayStep(v)$.
+Let $T'$ be the search tree after the first rotation, and $T''$ be the search tree after the second rotation.